Creator Questions: Getting started

 - Add additional fields for any other data you want to store.
 For example you could make fields to note when you pack, ship, and email backers.

-These are just a few examples of what you can do with the export but you can organize and manipulate it to meet almost any need.
+These are just a few examples of what you can do with the export but you can organize and edit it to meet almost any need.
 You can open this in Excel, Numbers, or any spreadsheet program.
 If you don't have one yet, Google Drive is available to all, and has a free, compatible spreadsheet program.
 Check out their help section to get started.

 If you’re ready to ship out rewards and you’d like to disallow survey changes, visit the “Manage Surveys” page and select “Edit” next to “Address changes allowed.”
 A modal will appear asking you to confirm this change.
 Once you select “Send notifications now,” backers will be notified that they have 48 hours remaining to finalize any changes to their shipping information.
 Want more details on this feature?
 Visit our blog.